Achraf-saadali/Food-Inspection/README.md

 ### Stage 2 — Visual Quality Reasoning

-The detected objects can subsequently be passed to a VLM together with a quality-inspection prompt.
+Detected objects are subsequently passed to a VLM together with a quality-inspection prompt, for example:

-For example:

 > Does this food item show any visible freshness defect, bruising, mold, discoloration, or other quality issue?